Updated Feb 2026 12 min read

 What is included in a Sunshine Coast day tour?

 Our day tours include air-conditioned transport, an expert local guide, national park access, hotel pick-up and drop-off from Sunshine Coast accommodation, and commentary throughout the day.
-Meals and personal expenses are at your own cost unless otherwise specified in the tour listing.
+Meals and personal expenses are at your own cost unless the specific tour description states otherwise.
+We always recommend the best local food options along the route — your guide will have opinions.

 How long is the Noosa National Park coastal walk?

-The Noosa Coastal Track is 5.4 km each way (10.8 km return) from the Noosa Heads day-use area to Sunshine Beach.
+The Noosa Coastal Track is 5.4 km each way (10.8 km return loop) from the Noosa Heads day-use area to Sunshine Beach.
 Most walkers allow 3–4 hours for the full circuit.
-Shorter options include the walk to Hell's Gates (about 5 km return, 1.5–2 hours) or just to Tea Tree Bay (about 2 km return, 30–45 minutes).
+Shorter options include the return walk to Hell's Gates (about 5 km return, 1.5–2 hours) or the easy return walk to Tea Tree Bay (about 2 km return, 30–45 minutes).
+The first 1.2 km to Dolphin Point is paved and suitable for prams and wheelchairs.

 When are the Eumundi Markets open?

-The Original Eumundi Markets run every Wednesday from 8 am to 1:30 pm and Saturday from 7 am to 2 pm, rain, hail or shine.
-The Saturday session is larger and more popular.
-Eumundi is about 15 minutes' drive west of Noosa, with bus services available on market days.
+The Original Eumundi Markets are open every Wednesday from 8 AM to 1:30 PM and every Saturday from 7 AM to 2 PM, rain, hail or shine, every week of the year.
+The Saturday market is larger, with more stalls and atmosphere, but also significantly more crowded.
+Wednesday offers the same stall range in a more relaxed browsing environment.
+Eumundi is approximately 20–25 minutes' drive west of Noosa, with a free bus service running from Noosaville on market mornings.

 Which are the safest family beaches on the Sunshine Coast?

-The safest family beaches include Noosa Main Beach (north-facing, gentle waves), Mooloolaba Beach (consistently ranked among Australia's safest), Kings Beach in Caloundra (oceanfront pool, splash fountain, playground), and Bulcock Beach in Caloundra (sheltered, calm water).
-All are patrolled daily by surf lifesavers.
+The safest family beaches include Noosa Main Beach (north-facing with gentle, consistent waves), Mooloolaba Beach (consistently ranked among Australia's safest surf beaches), Kings Beach in Caloundra (oceanfront saltwater pool, splash fountain and playground, patrolled 365 days a year), and Bulcock Beach in Caloundra (sheltered, predictably calm water ideal for toddlers and non-swimmers).
+All are patrolled daily by Surf Life Saving Queensland.

-What should I bring on a day tour?
+What should I bring on a Sunshine Coast day tour?

-We recommend comfortable walking shoes, sunscreen (SPF 50+), a hat, swimwear and a towel (if visiting beaches), a reusable water bottle, a camera, and a light jacket if heading to the hinterland where temperatures can be a few degrees cooler.
+Comfortable walking shoes, SPF 50+ sunscreen, a wide-brim hat, swimwear and a towel (if visiting beaches), a reusable water bottle, a camera or phone, and a light layer for the hinterland where temperatures run a few degrees cooler than the coast.
 Cash and card are both accepted at markets and cafés.
+For morning Eumundi visits, bringing a foldable tote bag is strongly recommended — you'll accumulate purchases quickly.

 How far is the Sunshine Coast from Brisbane?

-About 100 km north — roughly 1 to 1.5 hours by car via the Bruce Highway.
-The region also has Sunshine Coast Airport (MCY) in Marcoola with direct flights from Sydney, Melbourne, Adelaide and Auckland.
-Our Brisbane departure tours include pick-up from central hotels.
+The Sunshine Coast is approximately 100 km north of Brisbane — roughly 1 to 1.5 hours by car via the Bruce Highway (M1), depending on traffic around the Caboolture interchange.
+The region is also served by Sunshine Coast Airport (MCY) in Marcoola, with direct flights from Sydney, Melbourne, Adelaide and Auckland.
+Cooee Tours Brisbane departure tours include pick-up from central Brisbane hotels.